thephpleague/tactician-bundle/README.md

     League\Tactician\CommandBus: '@tactician.commandbus.your_commandbus'
 ```

-If you have multiple buses, you can uses named aliases by using the bus name in
-the parameters definition.
-In that case, we want to inject the command bus named
+If you have multiple buses, you can use named parameter aliases by using the bus name as part of the parameter name.
+For example, if you want to inject the command bus named
-`default`, so the parameter should be named `defaultBus`.
+`default`, name the parameter `defaultBus`.
 The syntax always
 follows `{bus_name}Bus`.

 > This feature is only available from Symfony 4.2